bilal68/onboardingtask/README.md

 ## How do I get set up? ##

 ### How to set up ###
-To setup the project locally you need to clone this repo, from `master` or `develop` branch or some latest `TAG`
+To set-up the project locally you need to clone this repo, from `master` or `develop` branch or some latest `TAG`

 ### Configuration ###

 Please sync and resolve dependencies by using
 - `npm install`

+Set environment variables:
+- `cp .env.example .env`

 ### Start App
 - `npm run dev`